 (1.)
 During online application, you will be asked to enter information regarding your current and permanent address, your education (recent and previous enrollment) and academic background, language proficiency, honors, awards, and scientific motivation.
 You should also indicate one to five faculty members of the IMPRS-GS as potential supervisors.
-A list of faculty offering position will be available.
+A list of faculty offering position can be found here (recruitment faculty).
 Do not contact the potential supervisors.
 By choosing their names, they will automatically get your application after the application deadline.
 It is possible to interrupt entering information during the online application process and login at another time point (before February 12, 2020).
 Answering the motivation questions will be critical.
 Concise and focused answers are expected here and will be important for the review process!
 Describe why you have chosen Genome Science, what your expectations and goals are, and motivate your choice of PIs.

 (2.)
 You will be asked to add information or upload all your documents as single pdf file.

 (3.)
 The registration requires the address of two referees for recommendation.
 The referees will be contacted and be asked to answer a questionnaire online.
 Please make sure that the referees know about the issue.
 The deadline for them to fill out the recommendation is one day after your application deadline.